-There is an essential Guru Jote (Light) continuity in Guru Tegh Bahadur's teaching in the tradition of Jote Oha, jugat saee (Same Guru Light - of Guru Nanak - same methodology).
-It is the same revolutionary message as that of Guru Nanak's 'Game of love' and that of the Gurupersons who followed.
-Very simply, this means that the Teaching of all Guru persons is the same and the continuity of activism is consistent with and builds on the work of earlier Guru persons.
-The ideology, and the activism which implements it, are the same.
+There is Guru Jote (Light) continuity in Guru Tegh Bahadur's teaching in the tradition of Jote Oha, jugat saaee (Same Guru Light - of Guru Nanak - same methodology129).
+It is the same revolutionary message as that of Guru Nanak's 'Game of love' and that of the Guru-persons who followed.
+Very simply, this means that the teachings of all Guru persons refer back to Guru Nanak's founding principles.
+Each Guru builds on the work of earlier Gurus.
+The underlying ideology and Sikhi activism which implements it, are consistent and seamless.
+For example, the "Transformation of Sikhism"130 during the time of Guru Hargobind is only apparent, for it was Guru Nanak who laid the foundation of twin track temporal-spiritual (miri-piri) Sikh way of life.

-Acceptance of death is a pre-condition to full and fearless participation in this life.
+Acceptance of death is a pre-condition 131 to full and fearless participation in this life.
 In Sikhi, inner detachment is not an excuse for opting out.
 Rather it is raj-jog as taught by Guru Nanak.
 That is the message of miri-piri which was also preached by Guru Tegh Bahadur in his Bani.

 He realised that hiding from oppression and evil is not an option for those who wish to tread the righteous path of Guru Nanak.
-This was a
+This was a path which demanded the follower's head132 when the time came, while remaining attached to the Creator and detached from the world-